Now marrying into an Italian family there are certain ‘tings you just don’t joke about.

 - Having someone whacked.

 One of my biggest downfalls at the pizza shop was mozzarella sticks.
-I love me some fried cheese.
+I love some fried cheese.
 I mean who doesn’t?
-Well okay all of you that are lactose intolerant you don’t get to chime in here as well, you can’t eat it anyway.
-LOL Well then one day the sales rep came into the shop with a promotion he was trying to pimp – breaded ravioli for deep frying.
+While I was working, a sales rep came into the shop with a promotion he was trying to pimp – breaded ravioli for deep frying.
 Say what???
 What the what?

 So as I made him his plate of ravioli and marinara I had about 8 ravioli left in the bag.
-Definitely not enough for a portion and certainly not enough for a proper snack for him.
+Not enough for a portion and certainly not enough for a proper snack for him.
 Then I got that image of the fried ravioli we used to sell in the pizza shop.
-I didn’t make them that night as it was late and I didn’t want to smell up the house of fryer oil; I waited until the following day when I could have the windows open to help air out the house and enough time for the oil to cool down so I could dispose of it.

 Just like any home chef I whimmed it and whisked in an egg to the buttermilk to get it nice and thick.
 Then I coated the ravioli in the breadcrumbs and a few minutes later I was met with a golden brown, crispy fried ravioli.